annlearner/Application-Engineering-and-Development---INFO-5100/Assignments/Assignment6/Assignment6.md

 * Deadline is 24 : 00, 01 March.
 * Extra credits are added only if score is less than 10.
 * Try to attempt every question and keep practising from other online sites.
-* Upload all assignments to a single repository named ‘Assignments’.
-* Contact us if any assistance is needed.

 ## Question